Start Session

 - *x-source-customer-id: string

 Note: Refer to the Security Requirements section on suggestions to secure the x-source-customer-id.
-Also for customers who have not linked a card to the platform, you can use no-user-available as the x-source-customer-id to receive a valid token.

 Request Payload: